archStant/CodePal/README.md

 Open the folder containing all registered pals in your system’s file explorer.

 * `CodePal: Set Panic Limit`
 Define the number of errors required for the topmost image level.
+Default is 20.

 ### Configuration